stouch/docs/guides/fields.md

 ## Deleting Fields

-Clicking the "×" icon on the right side of the Fields interface will completely delete the field from the schema as well as all its Item data.
-You are prompted to confirm this action, however once the field delete is executed the change takes place immediately.
+Click the context menu on the right side of the Fields listing and then select "Delete".
+This will completely delete the field from the schema as well as any data contained within them.
+You will only be asked to confirm this action once... then this field and all of its content/config will be permanently deleted.

-::: warning
+::: danger
-It is possible to irreverisbly delete massive amounts of data with this feature.
-Proceed with extreme caution.
+Deleting fields is one of the most dangerous actions you can perform within Directus.
+It is an irreversible action that can remove vast amounts of data.
+Please be absolutely sure this is what you want before proceeding.
 :::